bsc-s2/pykit/zktx/README.md

     specifies the `key` of the record.

 **return**:
-a dict in form of `{"txid": ..., "value": ...}` and a implementation defined version.
+a dict in form of `{"txid": ..., "value": ...}` and an implementation defined version.

 ###  TXStorageHelper.apply_record